Radialbog9/MinecraftManhunt/README.md

 When the game is started, all other players will be put into spectator, and the hunters will be given a compass that they can use to track the nearest runner.
 When all runners are dead the hunters win but if one of the runners kills the Ender Dragon the runners win.
 The runners cannot respawn, but the hunters can.
+For the rules, check the [rulebook](https://radialbog9.github.io/MinecraftManhunt/rulebook) (obviously you can make up your own rules if these don't fit your taste).

 ## Contributing
 Please report any bugs you find or improve our code and make a pull request!